West Oakland Yards

 The West Oakland Yards are a rail yard facility in West Oakland, Oakland, California, in the United States.
 Formerly a major facility for the Southern Pacific Railroad, the yards have been operated by Union Pacific Railroad since 1996.

 Under SP, the yards were home to a variety of railroad facilities, including a signal shop and a creosoting plant.

 SP was said to "dominate" West Oakland with its "massive switching and maintenance yards, roundhouses, car assembly and repair shops, creosoting plant, and shipyards".

+The Amtrak Oakland Maintenance Facility opened in the yards in 2004.